kejianfeng/kejianfeng/README.md

 >
 > Graduated from Universe University of Technology (Guangdong University of Technology) in July 2019.
 >
-> I love to dance, play guitar, and sing.
+> Love to dance, play guitar, and sing.
 I also have a dream of traveling around the world.

 ### 🏗️ Learning: